gobitfly/eth2-knowledge-base/powVsPos.md

 ## Proof of Stake (PoS)

-Proof of stake was introduced back in 2011 on the [bitcointalk forum](https://bitcointalk.org/index.php?topic=27787.0) Before we start off, it’s important to acknowledge that there are different implementations of PoS, but they are all similar.
+Proof of Stake was introduced back in 2011 on the [bitcointalk forum](https://bitcointalk.org/index.php?topic=27787.0) Before we start off, it’s important to acknowledge that there are different implementations of PoS, but they are all similar.

 **All of them put money into stake**